On the Perils of Cascading Robust Classifiers: Abstract

 \section{Abstract}

-Ensembling certifiably robust neural networks has been shown to be a promising approach for improving the \emph{certified robust accuracy} of neural models.
+Ensembling certifiably robust neural networks is a promising approach for improving the \emph{certified robust accuracy} of neural models.
 Black-box ensembles that assume only query-access to the constituent models (and their robustness certifiers) during prediction are particularly attractive due to their modular structure.
 Cascading ensembles are a popular instance of black-box ensembles that appear to improve certified robust accuracies in practice.
-However, we find that the robustness certifier used by a cascading ensemble is unsound.
-That is, when a cascading ensemble is certified as locally robust at an input $x$, there can, in fact, be inputs $x'$ in the $\epsilon$-ball centered at $x$, such that the cascade's prediction at $x'$ is different from $x$.
-We present an alternate black-box ensembling mechanism based on weighted voting which we prove to be sound for robustness certification.
-Via a thought experiment, we demonstrate that if the constituent classifiers are suitably diverse, voting ensembles can improve certified performance.
+However, we show that the robustness certifier used by a cascading ensemble is unsound.
+That is, when a cascading ensemble is certified as locally robust at an input $x$ (with respect to $\epsilon$), there can be inputs $x'$ in the $\epsilon$-ball centered at $x$, such that the cascade's prediction at $x'$ is different from $x$ and thus the ensemble is not locally robust.
+Our theoretical findings are accompanied by empirical results that further demonstrate this unsoundness.
+We present \emph{cascade attack} (CasA), an adversarial attack against cascading ensembles, and show that: (1) there exists an adversarial input for up to 88\% of the samples where the ensemble claims to be certifiably robust and accurate; and (2) the accuracy of a cascading ensemble under our attack is as low as 11\% when it claims to be certifiably robust and accurate on 97\% of the test set.
+Our work reveals a critical pitfall of cascading certifiably robust models by showing that the seemingly beneficial strategy of cascading can actually hurt the robustness of the resulting ensemble.
 Our code is available at \url{https://github.com/TristaChi/ensembleKW}.